markabrahams/node-net-snmp/README.md

-This method should be used when only selected columns are required, and will be many times faster than the `table()` method since a much smaller amount of data will be fected.
+This method should be used when only selected columns are required, and will be many times faster than the `table()` method since a much smaller amount of data will be fetched.

 The following example fetches the ifTable (`1.3.6.1.2.1.2.2`) table, and specifies that only the ifDescr (`1.3.6.1.2.1.2.2.1.2`) and ifPhysAddress